denizkant/RGB-HSL/README.md

 # RGB-HSL
 The purpose of this project is to create 2 functions that convert RGB values to HSL and convert HSL values to RGB.
 Both functions are called in main.
 Instead of using 3 x 4 byte int as input, 1byte value uint8_t is used.
+But in HSLtoRGB function, H get uint16_t, because h takes a value in the range of 0-360.

 ![1](https://github.com/denizkant/RGB-HSL/assets/86944888/a4076fad-3e88-4229-bbf8-f86691aa2809)